Luiserebii/minth/planning.md

     * Payload of RLP Encode + ECDSA Sig
     * Note: Request network (mainnet, ropsten, rinkeby)
     * Print transaction hex to stdout
+  * Godbolt - tmux of vim and solc asm output

 Just do each function for each key found in file.